-Executive Director's Office 500 Mero St 4th Floor Frankfort, KY 40821 (502) 564-2900
+Andy Beshear Governor Mayo Underwood Building 500 Mero Street, 4th Floor Frankfort, KY 40601 Telephone: (502) 564-2900 Jamie Link Secretary

-Mr. Charles Webb UI Program Specialist U.S. Department of Labor
+Ms. Lenita Jacobs-Simmons UI Program Specialist U.S. Department of Labor

-September 15, 2023
+September, 2024

-Dear Mr. Webb,
+Dear Ms. Jacobs-Simmons,

-Enclosed is the Kentucky Office of Unemployment Insurance State Quality Service Plan for Federal Fiscal Year 2024.
+Enclosed is the Kentucky Office of Unemployment Insurance State Quality Service Plan for Federal Fiscal Year 2025.
 All required pages from Kentucky are included in this plan.

 The help and support of the Atlanta Regional Office is greatly appreciated.
-If any additional information is needed or if you have any questions regarding this plan, please contact Tara Welch, Administrative Branch Manager at (502) 792-3192.
+If any additional information is needed or if you have any questions regarding this plan, please contact Tara Welch, Administrative Branch Manager at (502) 792-3192 or taram.welch@ky.gov.